 However, some substances or drugs may affect cytochrome P450, either by speeding up or slowing down drug metabolism.

 The change in drug metabolism may affect how your system processes, use, and eliminates supplements or drugs from your body.
 This is how drug interaction comes in.

 When determining an ideal dosage for you, your doctor makes calculations based on the amount of time-specific drugs or medications take to be processed and cleared through the cytochrome system.

 If your system is healthy and you’re only consuming one drug, then your doctor-prescribed dosages should be accurate.

 However, as explained earlier, some substances may interfere with the working of the CYP450.

-This means that, if the substance slows down drug metabolism, the drugs you consumed will take longer to clear out of your system.
+This means that if the substance slows down drug metabolism, the drugs you consumed will take longer to clear out your system.
 This could lead to an overdose.

 On the other hand, if the metabolism rate is too high, medications will clear out of your system faster than intended.

 CBD is one of the substances that may have the ability to affect the CYP450 system.